sai-maker-cloud/paisable/CONTRIBUTING.md

 - refactor: Code changes that neither fix a bug nor add a feature
 - test: Adding or correcting tests

+Read more [here](https://www.conventionalcommits.org/en/v1.0.0/) for guidelines on how to write commit messages.

 ### 8. Push to Your Branch
 Push your changes up to your forked repository.
 ```bash